waiyaraung111/Arduino-Projects-Collection/LDR-Activated Door Control/README.txt

 ## Overview

-The **Smart Door Opener** is an innovative door control system that utilizes a Light Dependent Resistor (LDR) to detect light levels and automatically open or close a servo-operated door based on the surrounding light conditions.
+The LDR-Activated Door Control is an innovative door control system that utilizes a Light Dependent Resistor (LDR) to detect light levels and automatically open or close a servo-operated door based on the surrounding light conditions.
 This project is ideal for automating access to rooms or spaces based on the presence of light, enhancing convenience and energy efficiency.

 ## Features